-Levels of educational attainment in Canarsie/ Flatlands are similar to New York City as a whole; a slightly lower percentage of neighborhood residents are college graduates (18% vs. 21%).
-In this neighborhood, 13% of residents live in poverty (lower than citywide, 21%) and the unemployment rate is the same as New York City overall, at 10%.
+Levels of educational attainment in Chelsea/ Greenwich Village are higher than New York City as a whole; 40% of neighborhood residents are college graduates (vs. 21% citywide).
+In this neighborhood, 11% of residents live in poverty (vs. 21% citywide) and 6% are unemployed, slightly less than the citywide rate of 10%.